pwaagan, pipe bowl

 Introduction

-A black stone pipe with a flaring bowl, rectangular shank, and short pointed prow with lead-inlay in geometric patterns of parallel stripes.
-Mid-nineteenth century, from the Charles Stephens collection.
+This relative is a black stone pwaagan (pipe bowl) with a flaring bowl, rectangular shank, and short pointed prow with lead-inlay in geometric patterns of parallel stripes.
+Although the precise origins of this relative are not clear, it has probable ties to Anishinaabe.

 Materials